rida16baig/Inertneepk/README.md

-# CODSOFT
+# Interneepk
-A repository for all CODSOFT's internship projects
+A repository for all Internee.pk's internship projects